AndersDeath/diary2/000-current.md

 # 24 December - Saturday - Yerevan - 86 day of immigration

 Today I walked a bit and ate a lot. it was a good day.
 I published HEIC to jpeg converter in github.
 I am going to use this stuff for a while.
 Also this saturday is the final day without Ksusha. she is going coming back to Yerevan.
 It was a calm and empty week without her.
 I will meet her at airport tomorrow at 8pm approximetly.
 After that we will go to some restaraunt and have a dinner.
 Also I started writing script for the next video.
-I am going to finish it tomorrow morning.
+I am going to finish it tomorrow morning and maybe rerecord the video.